jamesengleback/thesis/docs/docs/sxfst-results.md

 Only BM3 A82F is assosciated with hits in this data, and none for A82F/F87V which is unexpected given the previous identification of binding interactions between this mutant and a number of FDA-approved compounds[@jeffreys2019novel].
 On inspection of the A82F/F87V data, each experiment used protein in mixed spin - already bound to something, which obscures any binding interactions with the test compounds.

-During screening, both A82F and A82F/F87V were thawed and measured to have mixed spin characteristics, which is ostensibly due to binding contaminants in the buffer.
+During screening, both A82F and A82F/F87V were thawed and measured to have mixed spin characteristics, thought to be the result of the P450 binding contaminants in the buffer.
 Although this was identified prior to screening and attempts to clear the binding site using a *Lipidex 1000* hydrophobic column, the contaminant-binding effect persisted which renders the entire A82F/F87V experiment useless.
 Figure **[a82f-f87v-post-lipidex.png]** shows the UV-Visible light absorbance trace of the BM3 A82F/F87V mutant after being treated with a *Lipidex 1000* column to clear the binding site.
 It shows a clear absorbance peak at 420 nm which indicates successful clearance of the binding site, yet the peak is consistently diminished in the plate data (exemplified in **figure X**) - likely a result of a contaminant in the assay buffer.